neuertlab/TrueSpot-ReferenceData/Documentation.md

 We used MATLAB 2018b for these runs to ensure some degree of backward compatilibity, but it appears to work on versions at least up to 2022a (probably works on newer, just haven't tested).

-Additionally, an older version of TrueSpot from early 2023 was used rather than the version available in the repository upon initial release.
-The only changes made were code organization and formatting of the tool's data output since the debug version outputs were extremely messy.
-Nothing was changed in the internal algorithms or pipeline flow.
+Additionally, an older version of TrueSpot from early 2023 was used for the majority of the tests (excepting the simerly lab and simneg groups, which were run much later) rather than the version available in the repository upon initial release.
+The primary changes made were code organization and formatting of the tool's data output since the debug version outputs were extremely messy.
+Nothing was changed in the internal algorithms or pipeline flow until February 2024.
+The version from late 2023 was used to run the remaining aforementioned groups, though there was a holdover from the messier debug code that was incompatible with the changes which prevented the automatic threshold call from being saved (this has since been fixed).
+As a result, the callsets where re-thresholded using the `bp_fullset_230612.m` and `plotbug_correct_240214.m` scripts.

+The Feb 2024 update moved the code that cleaned up log projection plots for fitting (filling in holes and removing negative extremes) to its own function with some changes.
+Additionally, two features were added to the automatic thresholder:

 ### Spot Fitting -- TrueSpot
 The spot fitting/quantification module was separate from the spot detection module when we did these runs.
 The script generation for fitting was also handled by `test_tbl2bash_221115.m` (if "quant" is requested), but TrueSpot's fitting module was called via `Main_RNAQuant.m`.